lambdaworks/zio-elasticsearch/docs/overview/fluent_api.md

             .withAgg(termsAggregation(name = "secondAggregation", field = "customer_age"))
 ```

-Creating `sort` also supports fluent API, as it is shown in code below
+Creating `sort` also supports fluent API, as it is shown in the code below:

 ```scala
 sortBy("day_of_week").mode(Avg)